-Work related activity is action that makes it more likely that you will get a job or remain in work.
-The required activity is at the discretion of your adviser.
+Work-related activity is action that makes it more likely that you will get a job or remain in work.
+The required activity is at the discretion of your work coach.
 It can include looking for work and undertaking training but it can’t include compulsory requirements to apply for or accept work.

-If you are the responsible carer for a child under 13 you can ask your personal adviser for adjustments to your expected hours of work in order to meet your childcare responsibilities.
+If you are the responsible carer for a child under 13 you can ask your work coach for adjustments to your expected hours of work in order to meet your childcare responsibilities.

 It’s possible to avoid or challenge a sanction if you had a good reason for your actions.
 If you fail to take-part in a work-focused interview it’s best to contact the DWP as soon as possible and explain to them if you had good cause for failing to take part.
 The DWP will allow five working days for you to provide an explanation before applying a sanction.
 If you are sanctioned you have a time limit of one month to challenge this decision.

-There are further rules that might mean you are exempt from some or all of the work related requirements, these can apply if:
+Some people will not have work-related requirements because their circumstances means that an exemption applies.
+Some of the further rules that might mean you are exempt from some or all of the work-related requirements are if: